Hudson Hawk (video game)

 Hudson Hawk is a platform game developed by Special FX Software for the Amstrad CPC, Amiga, Atari ST, Commodore 64 and ZX Spectrum based on the film of the same name.
 It was released in 1991 and published by Ocean Software.
 Sony Imagesoft released it in the US for the Game Boy and NES.
 In Spain it was published as El Gran Halcon, the Spanish title for the film.
 An SNES version was in development, but was cancelled when the film flopped.

+This was the final game completed by Special FX Software, before Ocean and Special FX Software broke apart.

 Gameplay

 The player assumes the role of Hudson Hawk, a cat burglar.
 He is sent on a mission to steal three Da Vinci artifacts.
 Walking through various levels in this platform game, the player must avoid sounding alarms.
 In addition, security guards and dogs show up to hamper the mission.
 Hudson Hawk can pacify the enemies by punching them or launching tennis balls at them.